-Should I Put My Vacation on a Credit Card?
+Should You Pay for a Vacation With a Credit Card?

 Many personal finance gurus will advise that you save up for all your travel expenses and pay with cash or use your debit card to make your purchases.

 And that makes sense to a certain point: if you carry a balance on your card, the interest you'll end up paying will make your vacation will cost considerably more than it would had you paid with debit or cash.